 Finding an agent you like and trust doesn’t have to be hard or time consuming.
 Our friends at Clever Real Estate make it simple to find the best Washington real estate agents from top-rated brokers such as Keller Williams, RE/MAX, and more.
 Their fully licensed concierge team will learn about your preferences and goals to connect you with the right agents for your specific needs.

-And in Washington, you'll even get up to 0.5% cash back after closing!
-For a $400,000 home sale, that puts $2,000 back in your pocket — just for finding a fantastic agent through Clever.
+And in Washington, you’ll even get cash back after closing!
+For a $400,000 home sale, that puts money back in your pocket — just for finding a fantastic agent through Clever.

 The Best Places to Retire in Washington